MartinDbx/MartinDbx/README.md

 I'm a mathematics student at the University of Mons [(UMONS)](https://web.umons.ac.be/fr/).
 Follow me on Twitter to be aware of my latest announcements.

-🌱 I’m currently learning C, HTML and CSS.
+🌱 I’m currently learning HTML and CSS.
 </br >

 **Initiated to languages :**